knurling-rs/knurling-session-20q4/src/hello_world.md

 ```
 4. Run the program!

-The one LED on your microcontroller should light up for a second.
+LED1 on your microcontroller should light up for a second.
 Then the program ends.

 ## Blinking the LED